typoman/featureman/README.md

 ## What is this?
 This is my personal package to automate generating OT features in RoboFont.
 It expects a specific naming scheme from your glyphs.
 This package has been used for commercial font projects, and it should create a reliable feature code unless you prove me wrong and I encourage you to do that.
-Although the kerning module was done in python 2 and there are some issues in python 3 that I need to address atm.
+Although the kerning module was done in python 2 and there are some issues in python 3 that I need to address them.
 Please let me know about any bugs, I will try to fix it as soon as I can!

 ## What features it generates?
 `ccmp`, `smcp`, `case`, `fina`, `medi`, `init`, `isol`, `lnum`, `onum`, `pnum`, `tnum`, `zero`, `locl`, `ss01`, `ss02`, `ss03`, `ss04`, `ss05`, `ss06`, `ss07`, `ss08`, `ss09`, `ss10`, `ss11`, `ss12`, `ss13`, `ss14`, `ss15`, `ss16`, `ss17`, `ss18`, `ss19`, `ss20`, `rlig`, `liga`, `dlig`, `curs`, `kern`, `mark`, `mkmk`